dashpilot/editscreen2/README.md

 cfg.layoutPreview = 'png'; // preview images in `/assets/layouts`, remove if you don't want a preview cfg.settings = ['layouts']; // which settings should be displayed on the `settings` screen cfg.layouts = ['banner', 'post', 'features', 'featured', 'news'];
-cfg.page = window.page; // used to keep track of the current page
 cfg.rte = ['h1', 'h2', 'h3'] // add buttons to the rich text editor
 ```